jon-jacky/home/commonplace.md

   inundated with a seamless flow of low-level stimulus".
 In compulsively engaging with frivolous online content that we recognize -- even celebrate -- as tedious, we sorely limit ourselves.
-We have arrived at a situation in which "no one is bored, everything is boring"."
+We have arrived at a situation in which "no one is bored, everything is boring" ..."

 15 Jun 2019